 The building houses many bird exhibits, a bee hive (currently being reconstructed), and many books on birds and wildlife.
 Come sit and enjoy the wildlife of Fox Island through the 3 banks of windows.
 Listen to the sounds of nature.

 The building is open on an “as staffed by volunteers” basis.
-To see a list of what days and times the building is open please click here.
 These days and dates are all tentative as these are volunteers!
 Our gratitude to these people for their time.

 The building is named in honor of Vera Dulin (1919 – 2014), one of Fox Island’s most beloved volunteers.
 For over 20 years, Vera led the Fox Island Alliance Trail Guide program, and educational exploration of Fox Island’s woods, wetlands, and dunes.
 Vera described it as: